reddatos/coinos-woo/README.md

 - Coinos documentation: https://coinos.io/docs
 - Coinos support: https://t.me/coinoswallet

-This plugnin and its code have no official support from Coinos.io.
-Feel free to collaborate to improve the plugin features.
+**Disclaimer:** This plugin was designed to facilitate the integration of Coinos services into e-commerce websites (WordPress and Woocommerce).
+Please note that this plugin and its code do not have official support from Coinos.io.
+We welcome collaboration to enhance its features.

 <!-- PROJECT EXAMPLE -->
 <br />